St Peter's School, Seaford: After World War Two

 In 1955 Pat and Marjorie Knox-Shaw retired and Basil Talbot, an assistant headmaster, a member of the team from the 1930s briefly took over but he retired through ill health.

 Michael Farebrother, another assistant headmaster, took the helm and shortly after was joined by an old boy, Harry Browell who together with Serena his wife, ran St Peters until 1967 when they retired to Australia.
 The gap was filled by Farebrother's brother and sister-in-law, John and Margaret Farebrother who moved down from Malvern College where John was a senior housemaster.
 As times changed, and boarders began to be fewer, the age of the traditional prep school's days were numbered and that coupled with the age of the Farebrothers left no alternative but to close St Peters in the summer of 1982.

 The school was well-equipped, with facilities for rugby (called rugger), football (called soccer until the late 1970s), tennis, cricket, hockey, squash, shooting, Eton fives, archery, climbing and swimming.
 A chapel, with windows by Goddard & Gibbs, was built from 1938 to 1940, and opened just before the school was requisitioned for the War.
 It has all been swept away.

 There was an auction and many of the contents were purchased by friends of the school.
 The war memorial in the Chapel is now in Seaford Museum, located in the Martello tower in the town.
 The buildings and grounds disappeared under a housing estate.
-What remains of the school are the large number of old boys many of whom meet at reunions in London held since 1990.
-They are members of The St Peter's Old Boys Association which has a web-site at St Peter’s, Seaford - www.stpetersseaford.org.uk.

 Mike Farebrother died in 1987, John Farebrother died in 1996 and his widow, Margaret Farebrother, died in 2006.

-In 2013 a retired teacher at the school, Christopher Jarvis, was convicted of sexually assaulting boys at St Peters in the 1970s.
+In 2013 a retired teacher at the school, Christopher Jarvis, was convicted of sexually assaulting boys at St Peter's in the 1970s.
 He was sentenced to eight years in prison.
 Jarvis taught at St Peters from 1962 to 1980, and at Bede's prep school in Eastbourne from 1982 to 2012.
-In 2015 he was convicted of further cases of sexually assaulting boys at St Peters from 1962 onwards.
+In 2015 he was convicted of further cases of sexually assaulting boys at St Peter's from 1962 onwards.